DeNepo/separation-of-concerns/break-these/README.md

    - be sure to write this before running the code or it's not a prediction ;)
 4. **The Behavior**: What actually changed in the program?
 How did your experiment change the program's behavior? be specific!
 5. **The Explanation**: Why did your changes have the effect that they did?
 Was your prediction correct?
 Why or why not?

+---

+Looking for an extra challenge?
+Try refactoring these projects into separated files using ES6 modules.